-Here are 13 restaurants we have listed around the Austin area.
-Some of these barbecue spots are food trucks and some are establishments with country-style themes.
+Below are the 12 best BBQ restaurants in Austin we have listed.
+Some of these barbecue spots are food trucks, and some are establishments with country-style themes.
 There are many options for how you can order your BBQ.
 Pick one near your home or make it an adventure and drive across town!

 - Interstellar BBQ

 - Micklethwait Craft Meats

 - La Barbecue